pippinbarr/cart253/exercises/make-some-noise/README.md

 1. Download the `template-p5-project` and rename the folder to `make-some-noise`
 3. Move the `make-some-noise` folder to your `exercises` folder
-4. Open the `make-some-noise` folder in Atom
+4. Open the `make-some-noise` folder in VS Code
 5. Commit and push in GitHub Desktop with a message saying "Ex: Started Make Some Noise exercise"

 ## Brief